Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Statistical model description

 In the main text, we presented the simulation model with each time-step beginning and ending with the density of emerging beetles.
 This approach was chosen for two reasons: Firstly, flying beetles are a noticeable aspect of actual outbreaks.
 Secondly, emergence ties directly into our discussion of the interaction between peak beetle density and long-distance dispersal.

-In the outbreak statistical model, each time step begins and ends with beetles that have successfully mass attacked a tree.
-This model structure gives us an additional year of data at the beginning of the outbreak; the later years of the outbreak are dominated by stand-dependent dispersal, and are therefore less informative with respect to the estimation of many non-dispersal parameters.
+In contrast, the outbreak statistical model ends each step with beetles that have successfully mass-attacked a tree.
+This structure yields an extra year of data at the beginning of the outbreak's.
+Later years, dominated by stand-dependent dispersal, offer less insight into non-dispersal parameters.

+Throughout this appendix, we will refer to the surface area over which beetles may attack as the \textit{susceptible surface area}; note that beetles do not attack the upper part of the bole due to thin phloem.
+To convert between tree diameter and susceptible surface area, we use a simple linear model,

+where $DBH$ is the diameter at breast height in inches, and $SA$ is the susceptible surface area in square meters. \eqref{DBH_to_SA} was first published by \citet{burnell1977dispersal}, who claims an excellent fit ($R^2 = 0.94$) and attributes the parameterization to William Klein.